Régional 1: Ligue Paris-Île-de-France

+Ligue Pays-de-la-Loire

+COVID-19 impact

 The 2020–21 season of the Regional leagues was declared void by the FFF on 24 March 2021, having been suspended since October 2020 due to the COVID-19 pandemic in France.
 No promotions or relegations were enacted.

 Overseas leagues

 The Guadeloupean League, French Guiana League, and the Martinican League are associated to CONCACAF.

 The Reunionese League is associated to CAF and Mayotte League is a non-affiliated league.